Jason2Brownlee/QuakeBotArchive/research/essays/b31_frogbot.md

 -- readme.txt

-A changelog is lised at the top of the readme and is identical to the one listed in the first release for v0.12, with the addition of one line:
+A changelog is listed at the top of the readme and is identical to the one listed in the first release for v0.12, with the addition of one line:

 	- noflash command.